What Is the Trump Tax Plan? TCJA and the 2025 Update

-The Trump tax plan refers primarily to the Tax Cuts and Jobs Act (TCJA) passed in 2017 during Donald Trump’s presidency.
-The law introduced major changes to the U.S. tax system, including lower individual tax rates, a larger standard deduction and new corporate tax rules.
+The Trump tax plan refers to the Tax Cuts and Jobs Act (TCJA) of 2017, which lowered individual tax rates, nearly doubled the standard deduction and cut the corporate tax rate from 35% to 21%.

 What Is the Trump Tax Plan?